Medicines and Drug Use During Pregnancy

 - Some cold and allergy medicines are thought to be safe during pregnancy.
 But many health professionals discourage their use unless absolutely necessary.
 If your symptoms are severe, talk to your health professional about the right cold or allergy treatment for you.

-- Some complementary and alternative medicines, such as herbs or vitamin and mineral supplements, are safe during pregnancy.
+- Some complementary medicines, such as herbs or vitamin and mineral supplements, are safe during pregnancy.
 Many are not, and some supplements are dangerous when taken in too high a dose.

 - Acetaminophen (such as Tylenol) is considered safe for pain or fever relief during pregnancy.
 But too much Tylenol can damage your liver.
 And its safety profile is based on wide use, rather than a lot of medical research.
 Check with your health professional before using it.